seandstewart/bardly/bardly/plays/histories/henry-iv-part-1/11-player.md

 Of this proud king, who studies day and night
 To answer all the debt he owes to you
 Even with the bloody payment of your deaths:
-Therefore, I say--…
+Therefore, I say-- ...

 **EARL OF WORCESTER**
-…Peace, cousin, say no more:
+...
+Peace, cousin, say no more:
 And now I will unclasp a secret book,
 And to your quick-conceiving discontents
 I'll read you matter deep and dangerous,